How to Make Your First Shopify Sale

 So you’ve launched your eCommerce store!
 Congratulations!
 It’s a pretty exciting feeling, right?

 Unfortunately, getting your store up and running is only half the battle to get your first sale.
 Once you’ve launched your store, you need to pivot from graphic designer to marketer.
 That means adding social media icons and creating a blog so people can see what else you have produced or plan on producing in the future.
 It is much easier for existing customers—or friends with similar interests as yours—to buy something than it is for complete strangers who may be interested but don’t know how they would fit into your community yet.
 Now, reaching the point where your site will make sales on its own – that’s a whole other story.
-(Though Shopify has an app called Kit that can make a sale allllmost on its own!)

 To complicate things, there are really two parts to making your first sale: